SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 ## Q61: How would you isolate a specific workload in a VPC so it is accessible only within the VPC?

-“I would place the workload in a private subnet and restrict access using security groups and network ACLs.”
+“To isolate a workload within a VPC, I would place it in a private subnet without any route to the Internet Gateway.

+Then I’d use Security Groups and NACLs to allow access only from specific internal resources inside the VPC.
+If external access is not needed, I would avoid assigning a public IP.

+For secure internal communication, I can also use VPC Endpoints instead of exposing services over the internet.”

 ## Q62: You’re tasked with configuring a multi-tier architecture in a VPC.
 Describe the subnet configuration.

-“I would create public subnets for the load balancer, private subnets for application servers, and separate private subnets for databases.”
+“In a multi-tier architecture, I would separate resources into different subnets for security and better traffic control.

+Typically:

+Public Subnet → for Load Balancers, Bastion Host, or NAT Gateway Private Application Subnet → for application servers Private Database Subnet → for databases like RDS

+The public subnet has a route to the Internet Gateway, while private subnets access the internet through a NAT Gateway if needed.

+I’d also use separate route tables, security groups, and NACLs to control communication between tiers.”

 ## Q63: Your company wants a secure way to connect hundreds of VPCs.
 How would you implement this?

-“I would use AWS Transit Gateway to centrally connect and manage multiple VPCs securely.”
+“For connecting hundreds of VPCs securely, I would use AWS Transit Gateway instead of VPC Peering because Transit Gateway is more scalable and easier to manage.

+I’d connect all VPCs to the Transit Gateway and control traffic using route tables and security policies.
+This creates a hub-and-spoke architecture, which reduces management complexity compared to full mesh peering.

+If hybrid connectivity is needed, I can also attach VPNs or Direct Connect to the same Transit Gateway.”

 ## Q64: You’re asked to set up DNS resolution within a VPC.
 What would you configure?

-“I would enable DNS resolution and DNS hostnames in the VPC and use Route 53 for DNS management.”
+“To set up DNS resolution within a VPC, I would first enable DNS Resolution and DNS Hostnames in the VPC settings.

+Then I’d use Amazon Route 53 for managing DNS records if needed.
+Inside the VPC, AWS provides a default DNS resolver that allows EC2 instances to resolve internal hostnames automatically.

+If there’s hybrid connectivity with on-premises, I can configure Route 53 Resolver endpoints for forwarding DNS queries between AWS and on-prem networks.”

-## Q 65: A VPC needs to support IPv6.
+## Q65: A VPC needs to support IPv6.
 What steps are involved?

-“I would assign an IPv6 CIDR block to the VPC, update subnets, route tables, and security rules to support IPv6 traffic.”
+“To enable IPv6 in a VPC, first I would associate an IPv6 CIDR block with the VPC from AWS.

+Then I’d:

+Assign IPv6 CIDRs to the subnets
+Update route tables with an IPv6 route (::/0) to an Internet Gateway or Egress-Only Internet Gateway Modify security groups and NACLs to allow IPv6 traffic Enable IPv6 addresses for EC2 instances if required

+For outbound-only IPv6 internet access, I’d use an Egress-Only Internet Gateway for better security.”

 ## Q66: You need to enable cross-account access for resources in a VPC.
 What would you use?

+“For cross-account access in a VPC, I would mainly use IAM Roles with a trust relationship between AWS accounts.
+This allows resources or users from one account to securely access resources in another account without sharing credentials.

+If network-level connectivity is also needed between VPCs across accounts, I would use:

+VPC Peering
+Or AWS Transit Gateway for scalable multi-VPC connectivity.

-“We can use IAM roles, resource-based policies, or VPC peering depending on the access requirement.”
+For private service sharing, I can also use AWS PrivateLink depending on the use case.”

 ##  Q67: How would you migrate an on-premises application to AWS while maintaining the same IP range in the VPC?

+" In a real migration, I would first create an AWS VPC using the same CIDR range as the on-premises network, provided there’s no IP conflict.
+This helps avoid major application or firewall changes.

-“We can use AWS VPN or Direct Connect and create a VPC with a CIDR range that matches the on-premises network.”
+Then I’d establish secure connectivity using Site-to-Site VPN or Direct Connect and follow a hybrid migration approach instead of a direct cutover.

+After that, I’d migrate servers and databases gradually using tools like Amazon Web Services Application Migration Service, test everything in AWS, and finally switch production traffic with minimal downtime.

+One important thing is handling overlapping IP ranges carefully during coexistence to avoid routing conflicts.”

 ## Q68 What is a Placement Group?